Turn Your House into Your Dream Home: A Guide to Home Remodeling

 Before the demolition even starts, you need to figure out where the disassembled house parts and rubble will go.
 Your contractor may take care of it, but you can choose to give these away to those who need panambak.

 The entire process of tearing down the walls or pulling apart the roofing is dangerous.
-Observe safety precautions that will keep not only your laborers but also your family and neighbors, safe.
+Observe safety precautions that will keep your laborers, family, and neighbors safe.

 Step 2: Install Wiring and Plumbing

-Once the demolition work is done and the primary wall frames have been set up, you can start rewiring your home.
-This is your chance to repair or replace faulty electrical parts and plot new outlets.
+Once the demolition work is done and the primary wall frames are set up, start rewiring your home.
+Repair or replace faulty electrical parts and plot new outlets.
 If you’re remodeling a bathroom, you can repair the plumbing or reroute the pipes based on the plan.

 Step 3: Start Putting Up the Walls

 After addressing all the wiring and plumbing concerns, it’s time to build the additional frames and put up the walls.
-Adding support beams and repairing the surfaces of window and door openings also coincide with this step.
+Add support beams and repair the surfaces of window and door openings along with this step.

-In preparation for the next step, make sure that the wall and ceiling panels are sanded properly.
+In preparation for the next step, make sure to sand the wall and ceiling panels properly.
 This is usually necessary before installation.

 Step 4: Start the Paint Job

-The smooth walls are now ready to be painted.
+The smooth walls are now ready for painting.
 Yes, you may do this yourself.
-But if you want a flawless job, just leave it to the professionals.
+But for a flawless job, just leave it to the professionals.

-If you still choose to do it yourself, though, here’s one thing that you need to remember to avoid cracking or peeling: be patient.
-Let the paint dry completely between coats.[2]
+If you still choose to do it yourself, remember this: be patient.
+To avoid cracking or peeling, let the paint dry completely between coats.[2]

 More importantly, use the type of paint that can deal with humidity.
 Humid conditions usually cause paint to crack and peel.